Interview with Giovanna Manzi

 What about digitalization and new technologies?

 Technology will be increasingly enabling customer experience in hotels.
 It allows to replace staff in repetitive actions and allocate those saved resources to improve services, which in our case remains a highly distinctive factor in differentiating from operators such as Airbnb, where only a quarter of the guests physically meet their host.
-Serving the traveler better remains a key aspect and must be enhanced with new tools to improve the experience of the stay and increasing the efficiency of back-end processes, those activities out of consumer’s sight.
+Serving the traveller better remains a key aspect and must be enhanced with new tools to improve the experience of the stay and increasing the efficiency of back-end processes, those activities out of the consumer’s sight.
 The customer will gradually realize the advantages brought by technology and will enjoy the benefits thanks to a relationship that will be increasingly personalized.
 A fully automated and digitized hotel, on the other hand, I think is an aberration, especially if we consider the typical Italian hospitality’s culture.
 It is certainly a new form of hospitality, which may appeal to some countries such as China or Japan, but which is unlikely to become a widespread model.

 While it is true that in some cases it creates more distance in human relationships, it is also true that it can close the gap if used in the right ways.
 So, technology shouldn’t be viewed with fear, as something that doesn’t allow us to have relationships, but more like an “accordion” that you can tighten or expand as needed, depending on the specific moment and need.